 This is for the discriminating gamer who is climbing the ranks and considers going semi-pro.
 While it will support a family unit perfectly, it’s only when you start fraggin’ and gibbin’ that the R7000 truly shines!

-The ASUS RT-AC5300 is king of the Incan/Mayan inspired UFO-like designs.
-Its case is perfect both for its function as a WiFi router and a drone.
+The ASUS RT-AC5300 is the king of the Incan/Mayan inspired UFO-like designs.
+Its case is perfect both for its function as a DD-WRT router and a drone.
 That’s an octocopter mod waiting to happen… but I digress.

 – Incredibly powerful WiFi router.